What is genital herpes?

 - Wear cotton underpants, which absorb moisture better than those made from synthetic material.

-Nonprescription medicines may reduce the pain and fever from genital herpes.
+Nonprescription medicines, such as acetaminophen (Tylenol) and ibuprofen (Advil), may reduce the pain and fever from genital herpes.

-To lower the risk of recurrent outbreaks, reduce or avoid factors that trigger outbreaks, such as overexposure to sun, fatigue, irritation of the genital area, and stress.
+To lower the risk of recurrent outbreaks, reduce or avoid things that trigger outbreaks, such as fatigue, stress, overexposure to sun, and irritation of the genital area.

 Finding out that you have genital herpes may cause you to have negative thoughts or feelings about yourself or about sex, such as: